carderne/crisp-narrow/README.md

 # crisp-narrow
-Ghost theme built on crisp and other bits

-Mostly based on [kathyqian/crisp](https://github.com/kathyqian/crisp) with bits and pieces changed and played with.
-Used on my personal blog: https://rdrn.me/
+Ghost theme built on [crisp](https://github.com/kathyqian/crisp) with a lot of tweaks.
+I use it with [buster](https://github.com/carderne/buster) to publish my blog on GitHub Pages.
+Social Icons from [here](http://www.socicon.com/chart.php) and some stylistic cues from [gergelyorosz/GhostSocialCasper](https://github.com/gergelyorosz/GhostSocialCasper)

 Compatible with Ghost v2.2+

-Uses Social Icons from [here](http://www.socicon.com/chart.php) And stylistic cues from [gergelyorosz/GhostSocialCasper](https://github.com/gergelyorosz/GhostSocialCasper)
+I'm currently using it on my personal blog: https://rdrn.me/